 Any other changes to your WordPress site’s executable files could be a sign of an intrusion, malware injection, or a developer mistake.
 Running a File Integrity Monitoring plugin on your WordPress site can help you easily spot these issues before they become a real threat to the security or functionality of your website.

-As a quick recap: File Integrity Monitoring can help you identify test files that should have been removed, most malware injections – including backdoors, redirects, and Trojans and any other harming file changes.
+As a quick recap: File Integrity Monitoring can help you identify test files that should have been removed, most malware injections (suggested: our in-depth guide to SQL injections) – including backdoors, redirects, and Trojans and any other harming file changes.

 When used in combination with an activity log, File Integrity Monitoring gives you a complete view of what’s happening on your site at all times.
 You can carry out post-hack forensics to determine which files were targeted and by whom, and also enhance security around them to prevent future attacks.